isomerpages/moe-firsttoapayohpri/_curriculum/Mother Tongue/Malay.md

 <h5><b>Student Learning Space (SLS)</b></h5>

 The SLS is an online learning portal providing equal access to quality curriculum-aligned resources in major subjects from primary to pre-university level, in line with the development of 21st Century Competencies (21CC).
-Aligned to the Primary School Malay Language curriculum, the Chinese Language resources on SLS focuses on developing students’ skills in listening, speaking, reading and writing in a fun way.
+Aligned to the Primary School Malay Language curriculum, the Malay Language resources on SLS focuses on developing students’ skills in listening, speaking, reading and writing in a fun way.
 Students can log on to Student Learning Space (SLS) with their account to access the resources.

 <h5><b> Cultural Quest </b></h5>